jshin313/site/content/notes/discrete-maths-1.md

 Sometimes it's easier to find the opposite case and subtract that from all possibilities since there might be overlapping cases or too many of the possibilities you're looking for.

 Example: `A student ID is made up of 3 letters followed by 2 digits.
 How many have some repetition?` \
-Answer:
+Answer: 26^3 * 10 * 10 - 26 * 25 * 10 * 9
 Explanation: Find the number of cases that don't have any repetition.
+Just subtract the number of distinct IDs from total possible IDs.
+We already solved those two above.

 #### Other Problems